Programs We’ve Digitized and Processed

 What do taped programs sound like after they’ve been digitized?
 They sound about the way the tapes sounded on playback, but better.

 There’s always cleanup to be done, to get rid of as much noise as possible, and to clarify the sound of the program.
-Here are a few samples, which come from a project that made programs available on SoundTheology.org.
+Here are a few samples, which come from a project that makes some of our programs available on SoundTheology.org.

 These are fairly low-level MP3 files.
 The WAV files are even better quality.